Did you know that under-stimulation and insufficient exercise are at the root of many problem behaviours?

 - Teach your dog the Find It game.
 This encourages them to use their nose, something dogs were born to do.

 Don’t give your dog a chance to learn that pulling the stuffing out of your couch or rummaging through your garbage is a great way to pass his time.
 Give your dog lots of physical and mental exercise and they will bark less, dig less, nip heels less, chew less, sleep more, and be more relaxed when left alone.
-A tired dog is a well-behaved dog.
+A tired dog is a well-behaved dog, so make sure they don’t turn into a couch potato.

 Have fun with your dog!